Azahar Tips and Tricks¶

 Launch the System Settings app, Nintendo Network ID Settings, then follow the prompts until you are at the screen that either says

-, you want to hit theExisting ID
+Existing IDOrCreate New ID, you want to hit theExisting IDbutton. -

 Type in your ID, Password, and email associated with the NNID.